lukelbd/climate-benchmarks/README.md

 Alternative explanation is that, language tools like python and NCl more appropriate for parallel computation because **data is loaded into memory once**, then calculations can proceed quickly.
 Maybe issue was just the multiple (5) disk reads compared to 1 NCL disk read?

 ## Eddy flux term tests
+### Julia Notes
+For the Julia tests, I played with running the code in an interactive shell and using the [`PackageCompiler`](https://github.com/JuliaLang/PackageCompiler.jl) utility to compile Julia code into a machine executable.
+The Julia workflow is quite different -- you **cannot** simply make repeated calls to some script on the command line, because this means **the JIT compilation kicks in every time, and becomes a huge bottleneck**.
+Instead, you should run things from a persistent notebook or REPL, **or** compile to a machine executable to eliminate JIT compilation altogether.
+The latter is a bit faster.

-### Puzzles
+### CDO Notes
 With an older, verbose CDO algorithm for getting fluxes (see `trash/fluxes_ineff.cdo`), CDO was **much much slower**, and the problem was exacerbated by adding levels.

-I also found CDO is much slower running in parallel on the compute cluster -- even just when getting simple zonal means.
-Maybe CDO is bad at parallel computations, the threads conflict or something?
-But they are separate background processes.
-Meanwhile NCL was blazingly fast.

 ### Macbook: 60 level, 200 timesteps
 The sample data was generated using